vboussange/PhDthesis/draft/intro_v2.md

     - In one recent example an annual plant, Brassica rapa exhibited very rapid microevolutionary change in response to a climate fluctuation that led to a multiyear drought [70].
 There are likely to be important limits to the rates of climate warming that natural systems can adapt to and these should be deducible from both limits to evolutionary change and limits to the rates that species can move across the landscape tracking climate change.
 - Talk about evolutionary rescue and link it with your work on spatial graphs.
 - *The undersanding of eco-evolutionary feedbacks and their effect macroscopic properties remain to be understood, and is more important than ever in a rapidly changing world \cite{Govaert2019a}*

+Economic system as complex system alike to biology

 ## An urgent need for better models of complex adaptive systems.
 **The effect of anthropogenic pressure on ecosystems, together with climate change, is stressing their functioning.
 Ecosystems may approach criticla shift state, which in turn may greatly affect economic systems.
 It is more than urgent to better understand the fundamental processes in order mitigate the consequences.**